deadmanIsARabbit/typo3_docchecklogin/Documentation/Installation/Index.rst

 Before you start
 -------------------------

-Before you can start to implement the DocCheck Login to your TYPO3 website, you will need a valid DocCheck Login id, as well as access to `DocCheck CReaM <http://crm.doccheck.com/com/>`__, the login configuration backend.
+Before you can start to implement the DocCheck Login to your TYPO3 website, you will need a valid DocCheck Login ID, as well as access to `DocCheck CReaM <http://crm.doccheck.com/com/>`__, the login configuration backend.
 For detailed instructions please read the `technical manual <https://more.doccheck.com/fileadmin/user_upload/files/industry/b2b-landingpage/industry-erste-hilfe-kasten-technical_manual_en.pdf>`__.

 Example CReaM settings